Blade12629/Skybot/README.md

 - GottaAimFast
 - osu!
 Mercenary Shop

-and especially to Haruki and Hoaq
+and especially to Haruki, Hoaq and Tibo

 ---
 Contact: